gwdevhub/GWToolboxpp/README.md

 5. Move into the build folder:
 `cd build`

 6. Run CMake.
 Run **one** of the following commands, depending on which version of Visual Studio you wish to use.
-You can also just run `cmake .. -A Win32 -B .` and it will use the default generator.
+You can also just run `cmake .. -T v142 -A Win32 -B .` and it will use the default generator.

-`cmake .. -G "Visual Studio 16 2019" -A Win32 -B .`
+`cmake .. -G "Visual Studio 16 2019" -T v142 -A Win32 -B .`

-`cmake .. -G "Visual Studio 15 2017" -A Win32 -B .`
+`cmake .. -G "Visual Studio 15 2017" -T v142 -A Win32 -B .`

-`cmake .. -G "Visual Studio 14 2015" -A Win32 -B .`
+`cmake .. -G "Visual Studio 14 2015" -T v142 -A Win32 -B .`

 7. Open the project:
 `cmake --open .`